bzhan/iscalc/InterestingIntegrals.md

 <h4 id=Unsolved_Limits>Unsolved Limits</h4>

 In most cases, the task of computing limits is delegated to the program, but not all limits can be computed by the program independently.

-<h4 id=Inequalities>Inequalities</h4>

-There is currently no corresponding set of rules to prove inequalities.

 <h4 id=Complicated_Substitution>Complicated Substitution</h4>